yogawidyakrisna/FlyweightAndStrategyPattern/README.md

 # Strategy Pattern

 Strategy pattern allows you to move behavior into separate class which is good for single responsibility

+### When to use?
+  - If we need different algorithms behavior to be selected at runtime

+### When NOT to use?
+  - If the change is total unknown and unforeseeable yet.
+At that point Strategy Pattern be not appropriate to be added.
+  - The proper time to introduce a Strategy pattern is exactly the first time it's needed -- otherwise, YAGNI applies

 #### Example
 ```swift